Help is on the way!

 Figuring out your insurance coverage can feel like a chore, but confirming your eligibility for online therapy with Medicare is simpler than you might think.
 By taking a few direct steps, you can get clear answers and move forward with finding the support you need.
 Think of it as a simple checklist: verify your general coverage, review your specific plan, and then confirm with the therapy provider.
 This approach removes the guesswork and helps you understand exactly what your benefits include, so you can focus on what truly matters: your mental well-being.

-Verify Your Medicare Coverage Online
+How to Verify Your Coverage Online

 A great starting point is to confirm your general Medicare benefits.
 If you have Original Medicare, your mental health services, including online therapy, are a Medicare Part B covered service.
 You can verify your enrollment and check your coverage status by logging into your account on the official Medicare website.
 This will give you a foundational understanding of what’s covered before you look at specific providers.
 Knowing that Medicare supports telehealth makes it much easier to take the next step in finding a therapist who fits your needs.

-Review Your Specific Plan Benefits
+Reviewing Your Specific Plan Details

 Once you’ve confirmed your general Medicare coverage, it’s time to look at the details of your specific plan.
 Whether you have Original Medicare with a supplement or a Medicare Advantage PPO plan, your plan documents are your best resource.
 These documents will outline your benefits for mental health services, including any copayments or deductibles you might be responsible for.
 Pay close attention to the sections on telehealth or teletherapy.
 Understanding these details will help you anticipate costs and ensure there are no surprises when you begin coping with illness or other life challenges.